South Australia's Potato Industry

 Taste testing and assessing new crisping potato varieties 1973.
 Potential new varieties were run through a commercial crisp cooking process with the finished product being assessed by a tasting panel.

-French fries: Frozen French fry production emerged as a new potato industry sector when local company Safries Pty Ltd established a processing facility near Penola in the 1980’s.
-The SA Housing Trust provided assistance through the construction of the initial factory buildings which were leased to and subsequently purchased by Safries Pty Ltd.
+Frozen French fry production emerged as a new potato industry sector when local company Safries Pty Ltd established a processing facility near Penola in the 1980s.
+The SA Housing Trust provided assistance through the construction of the initial factory buildings which were leased to and subsequently purchased by Safries Pty.
+Ltd.

 Safries was purchased by the Canadian company McCain Foods in 1992 and the Penola plant was upgraded.
 McCain’s announced closure of this Penola facility from December 2013 to rationalise and improve the efficiency of Australian processing facilities, and give better competitiveness against imported frozen potato products.
 French fry potatoes continue to be grown in the South East, but are trucked to McCain’s larger manufacturing facility at Ballarat (Mc Cain also have a French fry plant at Smithton, Tasmania).

-PIRSA supported the South East processing potato industry with a comprehensive potato crop monitoring service between 1993 and 1998 (see separate section – Mark Heap – Potato Crop Management Service) to improve the efficiency and competitiveness of its supplying growers.
+PIRSA supported the South East processing potato industry with a comprehensive potato crop monitoring service between 1993 and 1998 (see Mark Heap – Potato Crop Management Service) to improve the efficiency and competitiveness of its supplying growers.

-Fresh processed potato products: During the 1970’s and 1980’s, several growers developed manufacture of fresh French fries, supplying fresh potato chips to fast food outlets, fish and chip shops and caterers.
+During the 1970s and 1980s, several growers developed manufacture of fresh French fries, supplying fresh potato chips to fast food outlets, fish and chip shops and caterers.
 The fresh processed potato food sector continues with the manufacture of potato salads and other fresh meal ready potato products.
 These are sold through supermarkets and to restaurants, hotels, hospitals and other institutions.